George E. Brennan

-George E. Brennan (d.
-August 8, 1928) was a Democratic Party political boss in Illinois.
+George E. Brennan (May 20, 1865 – August 8, 1928) was a Democratic Party political boss in Illinois.

 Biography

 Brennan was born in Ireland and he lost his right leg when he was 13.
 He had substituted for a switchman who was off on a post-payday drunk, at a coal mine in Braidwood, Illinois.
 He tried to uncouple two cars from a moving train and his right foot became wedged in a railroad switch.

 He was "plump and nimble-witted, a poker player and duck hunter, a successful and honest businessman, a philanthropist who gave away several hundred wooden legs."
 In 1923 he supported William Emmett Dever as Mayor of Chicago.

-Deneen was a member of the Democratic National Committee.
+Brennan was a member of the Democratic National Committee.

 In 1926, Brennan "bet his bossdom against a seat in the U. S. Senate that Illinois is sick of Prohibition" and lost to Frank L. Smith.